About Ancora:

 About Elizabeth, M.A., R.C.C.

-My name is Elizabeth and I am a Registered Clinical Counsellor (#15306) and psychotherapist currently working both in private practice and in non-profit community services with a broad range of clientele.
-I specialize in areas of acute and developmental trauma, addictions, healthy body image development and eating disorder prevention, as well as issues related to intersectionality and identity.
+My name is Elizabeth, and I am a Registered Clinical Counsellor (#15306) and Approved Clinical Supervisor candidate.
+I currently work in both private practice and non-profit community settings, supporting a diverse range of individuals and communities.
+My clinical focus includes acute and developmental trauma, addiction, the cultivation of healthy body image and prevention of disordered eating, as well as the complex interplay of identity, intersectionality, and belonging.

 If you are interested in participating in counselling services uniquely tailored to your specific goals, please contact me for further information and/or for booking an appointment.